Sunami (band): History

 On March 1, 2021, they released a split EP with Gulch. then they released their debut self-titled EP June 5, 2021.
 The band's second live performance was a guerrilla-style show which around 2000 people attended on June 19, 2021, in San Jose alongside Gulch, Drain, Scowl, Xibalba and Maya Over Eyes.
 The performance was in a disused parking lot outside a warehouse their friend owned and the stage was built that morning by Gulch vocalist Elliot Morrow.
 This was followed by another outside performance on June 27 at the Lvl Up San Jose Punk Rock Flea Market with support from Fentanyl, Lead Dream, Connoisseur and Extinguish.
 On May 20, 2022, they released their LP Promo EP.
 On July 30, they performed at the 2022 Sound Fury Festival.

 The band's first North American headline tour took place in Spring 2023, with all 28 dates selling out.
 In May and June they toured Australia with Scowl and Speed.
 On June 14, they released their self-titled debut album.
 Between June 23 and July 9, they coheadlined a European tour with No Pressure and support from Pain of Truth, Restraining Order and C4.
 Between September 16 and 24, 2023, they will headline a Japanese tour.

 On March 3rd 2025 they release a split EP with Pain of Truth, titled Coast To Coast.
 They went on a U.S. co-headline tour with support from Haywire and Peeling Flesh on select dates.
+In late 2025 they went on another U.S. co headlining tour this time with Scowl.
+They are scheduled to take part in the 2026 Warped tour.

 Musical style

 Critics have categorized Sunami's music as beatdown hardcore and metallic hardcore.
 They often make use of elements of slam metal, crust punk, D-beat, thrash metal and death metal.
 DSCVRD magazine writer Harry Higginson stated that "Sunami are a quintessential beatdown band with every facet of their sound turned up to the maximum, blending elements of 90s metalcore and death metal into a pummelling, animalistic brawl."
 Revolver magazine writer Eli Enis stated that "Their hyperbolic tough-guy lyrics and stupidly heavy songs incite violence wherever they hit the stage, but crucially, it's all in the name of good fun."

 The band have cited influences including Suffocation, Terror, Cannibal Corpse and First Blood.
-Alfonso in particular has cited East Coast hip hop as important to his writing style, referencing that the biggest influence on his lyrics and vocal flows for Demonstration as Big L.
+Alfonso in particular has cited East Coast hip hop as important to his writing style, referencing that the biggest influence on his lyrics and vocal flows for Demonstration was Big L.